Food and drink industry in Wales: Wrexham Lager

-Wrexham Lager is a brewery in Wrexham, north-east Wales, that has produced alcoholic drink for more than 120 years.
+Wrexham Lager is a brewery in Wrexham, north-east Wales, that has produced alcoholic drinks for more than 120 years.
 A new hi-tech brewery opened in 2011 in the heart of Wrexham, after the original closed in 2000.
 The original brewery was demolished between 2002 and 2003.
 Only the historic building in which brewing started still remains.
 Wrexham lager made a comeback on 29 October 2011 at the Buck House Hotel in Bangor-on-Dee, Wrexham.
 The Roberts family who restarted WXM Lager are using the same ingredients as those from which it was originally brewed.

 Other drinks

 Tŷ Nant (water)

 Tŷ Nant is a mineral water brand bottled at source in Bethania, Ceredigion, Wales.
 Tŷ Nant is Welsh for "House by the stream".

 Lurvills Delight (soft drink)

 Lurvills Delight was a popular carbonated soft drink in Wales between 1896 and 1910.
 Invented by twin brother residents of Ynyshir Harold and Iolo Lewis in 1895, the carbonated mixture included stinging nettles and Dock leaves and was infused with Juniper berry extract.
 The profits made from the drink were used to pay for 150 coal miners and their families from the village to emigrate to Pittsburgh and Denver in the United States.
 The drink ceased production in 1910 due to a shortage of Dock leaves in the local area.
 Delight was brought back in September 2016 by Lurvills Delight Ltd with The Original Botanical Blend bottled soft drink going back into production in Wales.